By Roy Stevenson

 My travel articles have appeared in: Northwest Travel, Northwest Meetings & Events, Seattleite.com, Sunday Oregonian, South Sound, Columbia Gorge, Gorge Guide, Mid-Columbian, Kitsap Sun, 48 Degrees North, Coast Food & Arts, Kenmore Air Harbors In-flight, Washington Tasting Room, Wavelength, Colors Northwest, Go World Travel, Tourist Travel, Travellady, Travel Post Monthly, Scotland Magazine, Britain Magazine, This England, Renaissance, Zymurgy, Mysteries, Sculpture, and Emirates Open Skies In-flight.

 Thank you for consideration of these articles.
 Please contact me if either of these pieces looks like a good fit for your magazine.
 If my skills appear to be a good fit for your publication, I’d love to discuss your editorial needs.

 I look forward to hearing from you at your convenience.

 • First, it contains two story pitches.

 • Next, I mention that I have an archive of stories available immediately.
-Startup magazines are not likely to have many articles on hand and may be scrambling around for some.
+Startup magazines are not likely to have many articles on hand and may be scrambling around for content.
 So there’s always the prospect of some immediate sales of reprints.

-• Also notice that I list some of the magazines where I’ve been published.
+• Also, notice that I list some of the magazines where I’ve been published.
 You want to show the editor that you're an experienced writer, that you can write good copy and meet deadlines.